How to visit Antarctica on a Ross Sea Antarctic Expedition

 Peter I Island in Antarctica - Ross Sea Oceanwide Expeditions

 Peter I Island is an uninhabited volcanic island in the Bellingshausen Sea.
 It is claimed by Norway and considered a territory on its own.
-It is rarely visited by passenger vessels and is considered one of the toughest places to visit in the world.

 If the weather conditions allow, Oceanwide Expeditions will attempt a helicopter landing on the glaciated northern part of the island.

-Amazing Antarctica wildlife
+Amazing Antarctica Wildlife

-Orcas in the Ross Sea - Antarctica
+Orcas in the Ross Sea

 Wildlife flourishes despite the harsh cold of the waters.
 Some of the fish found in the Ross Sea have antifreeze in their veins to keep them from freezing solid.